marrlab/ClassificationALL/README.md

 # ClassificationALL
-These scripts were used in the article titled "Accurate classification of blood cells in a small acute lymphoblastic leukemia dataset using convolutional neural networks" by Schouten et al. The networks were trained on a NVIDIA GeForce GT 730 GPU with Python version 3.5, keras version 2.0.8 and tensorflow-GPU version 1.4.0.
+These scripts were used in the article titled "Tens of images can suffice to train neural networks for malignant leukocyte detection" by Schouten et al in Scientific Reports.
+The networks were trained on a NVIDIA GeForce GT 730 GPU with Python version 3.5, keras version 2.0.8 and tensorflow-GPU version 1.4.0.

 ## Dataset
 The dataset was obtained by filling in the application form on this site: https://homes.di.unimi.it/scotti/all/.
 The dataset consists of two parts.
 ALL-IDB1 contains the larger blood smear images.
 ALL-IDB2 contains the single-cell images that are extracted from the larger ALL-IDB1 images.
 More information can be found in our article or in the article of the owners of the dataset [1].